The Servile State: Catholic social teaching

-Leo XIII (left) and Henry Edward Manning (right) were both foundational figures in the Catholic social teaching.
+Leo XIII (left) and Henry Edward Manning were both foundational figures in the Catholic social teaching.

 In the latter half of the 19th century, Catholic thought expanded its focus in the fields of economics and sociology, in large part due to the social upheaval brought about by the advent of mass production, the rise of a definitive capitalist framework, and the rise of labor rights movements.
 The Catholic social teaching became a central theme for Catholic activists of the era in the wake of Leo XIII's 1891 encyclical Rerum novarum, which was particularly influential on Belloc.
 This encyclical explicitly addressed the condition of the working class and condemned "the misery and wretchedness pressing so unjustly on the majority of the working class".
 Cardinal Henry Edward Manning, who also was a massive influence on Belloc, was a significant contributor to the development of the encyclical and encouraged English Catholics to engage in politics and seek economic justice, even going so far as to support the 1889 London dock strike.
 A journalist for The Pall Mall Magazine referred to Rerum novarum as "a magnificent confirmation from the Papal Chair of Cardinal Manning's doctrines".
 The encyclical defended the right of workers to form unions and the institution of property.

 Distributism

-Belloc is considered, together with his lifelong friend and collaborator G. K. Chesterton, to be one of the founding theorists for the economic theory of distributism.
+Belloc is considered – together with his lifelong friend and collaborator, G. K. Chesterton – founding theorists for the economic theory of distributism.
 The Servile State is the first such reference of the term and remains universally cited in discourse on distributism.
 Belloc later expanded the scope of distributism from a critical analysis of capitalism – what is principally described in The Servile State – to a more robust, descriptive economic theory.
 Later contributions Belloc made to distributism include Economics for Helen (1924) and An Essay on the Restoration of Property (1936).